The Telescope Optical Assembly

-The XX12i’s “tube” is composed of two steel segments with aluminum trusses linking them together.
-This allows you to fit the entire scope (theoretically) into a smaller car than a solid-tubed, single-piece scope like the Zhumell Z12, a water heater-sized monstrosity that takes up my entire hatchback and is hard for one person to work with.
+The “tube” of the XX12i is made up of two steel segments connected by aluminum trusses.
+This allows you to fit the entire scope into a smaller car than a solid-tubed, single-piece scope like the Zhumell Z12, a water heater-sized monstrosity that takes up my entire hatchback and is hard for one person to work with.
 The XX12i’s tube, when disassembled, turns into a 26” long lower tube assembly, eight 22” long truss poles, and an 8” long upper tube assembly.

 The assembly process of the tube is pretty simple.
-You attach the lower segment of the tube to the Dobsonian base, then attach the four truss pole pairs using the hand knobs provided.
+You attach the lower part of the tube to the Dobsonian base, and then you use the hand knobs to connect the four pairs of truss poles.
 The upper tube assembly then sets on top of the trusses and is secured using four hand knobs.
 This entire process takes only a few minutes.

 The main disadvantage of using a truss system is that stray light can shine into the tube far more easily, causing glare and contrast loss.
-This is easily solved by purchasing or making a light shroud – essentially a black Spandex or Lycra sock that fits around the trusses – Orion and various third parties sell one or you can sew your own out of Lycra.
+This is easily solved by purchasing or making a light shroud, which is essentially a black Spandex or Lycra sock that fits around the trusses.
+Orion and various third parties sell them, or you can sew your own out of Lycra.

-The optical quality of the XX series of scopes is outstanding, as with the XT scop.es I’ve rarely heard anyone complain about them.
-The XX12i and XT12i both have given me fantastic lunar, planetary, and deep-sky views.
+The optical quality of the XX series of scopes is outstanding; as with the XT series, I’ve rarely heard anyone complain about them.
+The XX12i and XT12i have both given me fantastic lunar, planetary, and deep-sky views.
 The primary mirror sits on a 9-point floatation cell with a cooling fan on the back.

 The focuser on the XX scopes is Orion’s dual-speed 2” Crayford model.
 It works almost as well as a more expensive unit like a Moonlite or Feather Touch, and most users will probably never need to upgrade to one of those.